POSTED IN: Elder Law, Long-Term Care

 Finding a nursing home that will accept an individual for long-term care (and not for sub-acute or short-term rehab) can be difficult.
 The reimbursement rates for long-term residents are much lower than for short-term rehab residents, and nursing homes try to limit their number of long-term care beds.
-Medicare does not pay for long-term care in a nursing home, and residents must use other funds (including to pay for their care.
+Medicare does not pay for long-term care in a nursing home, and residents must use other funds (including Medicaid) to pay for their care.

 Oftentimes, only patients needing short-term rehab can get access to a nursing home bed.

 Over the last decade, advocates have been monitoring the impact that “observation” status has on nursing home admissions.
 Hospital patients can be in the hospital on an “inpatient” status or on an “observation” status.
 The services often seem identical.
 Patients and families often do not know if the status is inpatient or observation.

 As things are now, observation status does not count towards the three-day hospitalization requirement for short-term rehab.

 Many Medicare patients have been shocked to learn that their hospital stays were not counted as “inpatient” but as “observation.”
 This big distinction means that any subsequent rehab stays in the nursing home are not paid for by Medicare.
 Nursing home bills totaling around ten thousand dollars have shocked many families.

 There is a major push for “observation” status to be counted towards the three-day hospitalization requirement.

 The lawsuit that recently got underway and the bill filed earlier this year both attempt to make “observation” status count towards the three-day rule.
 This shows a hopeful sign that the Center for Medicare and Medicaid Services will be making changes to the rules for nursing home admissions.

 Families can protect themselves by having an advocate.